-Rosacea is a chronic but treatable skin condition that primarily affects the central face.
-In as many as 50 percent of patients the eyes are also affected.
-Although rosacea may develop in many ways and at any age, patient surveys indicate that it typically begins any time after age 40 to 50 as flushing or redness on the cheeks, nose, chin or forehead that may come and go.
-The true cause of the disease is not yet known.
-It is a combination of genetic predisposition and more external factors ( food, stress, weather,…).
-Rosacea has nothing to do with acne,although it may be similar to it.
-Although rosacea can affect all segments of the population and all skin types, individuals with fair skin, blood type Rh A+ and people who suffer from migraines are believed to be at greatest risk.
+Rosacea is a chronic but treatable skin condition that primarily affects the central face, sometimes eyes.
+Rosacea may develop in many ways and at any age.
+Patient surveys indicate that it typically begins any time after age 40 to 50 as redness on the cheeks, nose, chin or forehead… The cause of the disease is a combination of genetic predisposition and more external factors (food, stress, weather).
+Rosacea has nothing to do with acne, although it may be similar to it.
+Although rosacea can affect all segments of the population and all skin types, people with fair skin, blood type Rh A+ and people who suffer from migraines are believed to be at greatest risk.
 The disorder is more frequently diagnosed in women, but tends to be more severe in men.
 There is also evidence that rosacea may tend to run in families, people with genetic predisposition 30-40 % more often.
 The development of the disease takes place in stages.

 What Causes Rosacea

-- Heliobacter pylori – the presence of the pure growth of this bacterium may play a role in the development of subtype 2 rosacea.
-The often warmer facial skin temperature of rosacea patients was a possible factor in stimulating the pure growth of the bacterium to cause pustules.
+- Heliobacter pylori – The growth of this bacterium may play a role in the development of subtype 2 rosacea.
 Helicobacter pylori, commonly associated with peptic ulcers and other gastric disorders, has often been considered a possible factor in rosacea in that the bacterium synthesizes gastrin, a hormone that causes flushing.

 - Demodex folliculorum – While Demodex folliculorum are found on the skin of all humans, they frequently occur in greater numbers in those with rosacea.
 Demodex may possibly trigger an immune response in people with rosacea, or that the inflammation may be caused by certain bacteria.